Mitchells Creek: Quartz Mining from the 1860s

-Quartz mining was primarily undertaken by the Mitchells Creek Gold Mining Company which seems to have had numerous owners and gone through several phases of activity.
+Quartz mining was primarily undertaken by the Mitchells Creek Gold Mining Company which seems to have had a number of owners and gone through several phases of activity.
 A newspaper report on the mine published in August 1892 commented "When I first visited it, 18 or 19 years ago, it was being worked under the management of Mr Fitte, and was yielding fair returns of gold.
 I remember it then as a splendid body of quartz, traceable along the surface for more than half a mile, and sunk upon at several parts.
 The prospect was then hopeful, but for some reasons with which I am not furnished the mine failed to meet expectations".

 A full description of the Mitchells Creek Gold Mine was published by the NSW Department of Mine in its Annual Report for 1891.
 It gives a brief history of the mine ownership and activity: "Owned originally by a Sydney company, the old "Mitchell's Creek Gold Mining Company", and subsequently by Messr's J.B.
 Rundle and S.D.
 Gordon, it was worked at intervals between 1869 and 1881.
 For the following eight years (1881–1889) no effort was made to resume working the reef, regarded by the owners as consisting thenceforward almost exclusively of sulphides too intricate to treat with profit.
 In 1889 the estate was purchased by the present proprietary (Messr's Philip Davies, T.M.
 Dalveen & J.M.
 Lindlay, of Sydney, and James Dick, of Glasgow) for the purpose of reopening the mine".